dev-bittu/lotus-grammar/grammar/oop/inheritance.md

 ---

 ### **Combining Inheritance and Interfaces**
-MyLang allows a class to extend a base class and implement multiple interfaces simultaneously.
+Lotus allows a class to extend a base class and implement multiple interfaces simultaneously.

 #### **Example**
 ```lotus